|This is an unofficial version.

 (a.2) requiring the corporation to do something in accordance with its approved annual business plan or prohibiting it from doing anything inconsistent with that plan;

-(b) to ensure that practices of two or more corporations are consistent; and
+(b) to ensure that practices of two or more corporations are consistent; or

 [Repealed] S.M.
 2020, c.
 21, s.
 80.

 A corporation must comply with a directive given under this section.

 The minister must make a directive public, in a manner he or she determines reasonable, within 30 days of the directive being given to the corporation.

 The responsible minister or the minister may request from a corporation any information, including personal information as defined in The Freedom of Information and Protection of Privacy Act, that the particular minister considers necessary concerning the activities and operations of the corporation or that is considered necessary for the development, establishment, amendment, termination or repeal of an enactment, program, guideline, policy or directive, and the corporation must disclose the information within the time and in the form and manner determined by that minister.